 What is Cerenia?

-Cerenia is a bit similar to the TUMs, Kaopectate, and Pepto-Bismol that you might take for tummy issues of your own.
+Cerenia works similarly to the TUMs, Kaopectate, or Pepto-Bismol that you might take for tummy issues of your own.
 However, Cerenia is actually designed specifically for cats and especially for situations in which they are experiencing nausea and vomiting.
 Cerenia is an antiemetic, meaning its sole purpose is to stop nausea in its tracks and prevent cats from throwing up as a result of their nausea.
 Cerenia can also be administered prior to throwing up as a preventive measure with motion sickness.

-Motion Sickness and Nausea: What are the Causes of Acute Vomiting for Cats
+Motion Sickness in Dogs and Cats + Nausea: What are the Causes of Acute Vomiting for Cats

-Whether a kitten accidentally licks up and swallows a piece of cat litter, or your furry friend bites off a small piece of your faux decorative tree, cats get themselves into all sorts of mischief.
+Whether a kitten accidentally licks up and swallows a piece of cat litter, or your furry friend bites off a small piece of your faux decorative tree, dogs get themselves into all sorts of mischief with unique characteristics, too.
 Have you ever seen a picture of a cat and a ball of yarn?
 You probably have, since cats are infamous for the way they play with string.

 If you don’t watch them carefully enough, cats will chew on wires, eat cords, and ingest all sorts of items they have no business ingesting.
 Vomiting can also be the outcome of a very large hairball caught in their throats, which leads to a lot of coughing and gagging until they can get the hairball loose and out of their airways.